A2 Hosting vs InMotion Hosting 2026: Which Web Host Actually Wins?

 A2 Hosting Overview: Built for Speed (and They Really Mean It)

-A2 Hosting was founded in 2001 in Ann Arbor, Michigan — and fun fact, the "A2" literally stands for Ann Arbor, which is charmingly local.
-Don't let that fool you into thinking this is some small regional operation, though.
+A2 Hosting was founded in 2001 in Ann Arbor, Michigan — the "A2" literally stands for Ann Arbor, which has a nice local touch.
+But don't mistake that origin story for a small operation.
 They host millions of websites globally and run data centers across three continents.
-This is a serious outfit that just happens to have a wholesome origin story.
+This is serious infrastructure with a genuinely wholesome backstory.

 Key Features